PMS Anger: Symptoms, Mood Swings & Mental Health Explained

 PMS anger and irritability: Causes and risk factors

-PMS anger and irritability are primarily driven by hormonal fluctuations, but they can be influenced by factors like stress, physical health, and overall socioemotional function.
+PMS anger and irritability are primarily driven by hormonal fluctuations in people of childbearing age who have periods, but they can be influenced by factors like stress, physical health, and overall socioemotional function.

 Hormonal fluctuations

-The hormonal fluctuations during the luteal phase, particularly the drop in estrogen and the rise and fall of progesterone, can disrupt neurotransmitters like serotonin, which typically regulates mood.
-This imbalance can lead to irritability, as lower serotonin levels usually make it harder to manage stress and emotional responses.
-Some women find that regulating hormones with oral contraceptives can help with emotional PMS symptoms.
+The hormonal fluctuations during the luteal phase, particularly the drop in estrogen and the rise and fall of progesterone, can disrupt neurotransmitters, like the brain chemical serotonin, which typically regulates mood.
+When hormone levels drop, this imbalance can lead to irritability, as lower serotonin levels usually make it harder to manage stress and emotional responses.

 Stress

-The hormonal changes that occur during PMS can lower resilience to stress, leading to reactions that might seem out of proportion to relatively minor triggers.
-Everyday irritations or stressful events, which might otherwise be manageable, can contribute to anger, irritability, and emotional outbursts.
-One study found that stress management training could decrease the psychological symptoms of PMS, although updated evidence may be needed.
+The hormonal changes that occur during PMS can lower resilience to stress.
+Everyday irritations or stressful events, which might otherwise be manageable, may contribute to anger, irritability, and emotional outbursts.
+One study found that online stress management training could decrease the psychological symptoms of PMS.

 Pre-existing mental health conditions